unchihugo/FluentFlyout/README.md

 </svg>

-FluentFlyout is a modern audio flyout for Windows, built with Fluent 2 Design principles.
+FluentFlyout is a simple and modern audio flyout for Windows, built with Fluent 2 Design principles.
+The UI seemingly blends in with Windows 10/11, providing you an uninterrupted native-like experience when controlling your media.

-It features smooth animations, supports both light and dark modes, blends with your system's theme, and includes multiple layout positions while providing media controls and information in a nice and modern looking popup flyout, just above the native volume flyout.
+FluentFlyout features smooth animations, supports both light and dark modes, blends with your system's theme, and includes multiple layout positions while providing media controls and information in a nice and modern looking popup flyout, just above the native volume flyout.

 ## Features ✨
 - Native Windows-like design